Which graphs in Exercises 29–34 represent functions that have inverse functions?

 Graphing Functions

 Graphing functions involves plotting points on a coordinate system to visually represent the relationship between the input (x) and output (f(x)).
-For the original function f(x) and its inverse f¯¹(x), their graphs should reflect symmetry about the line y = x.
-This symmetry is a key feature that helps in understanding the relationship between a function and its inverse, which is essential for part (b) of the question.
+For the original function f(x) and its inverse f¯¹(x), their graphs will reflect across the line y = x.
+This symmetry is essential for part (b) of the question, as it helps in understanding how the two functions relate to each other.

 Recommended video: